 Women are getting ready to reclaim their land, to cultivate as their grandmothers did before the company arrived and took away their land.
 They want to grow food again, they want to be able to fish again in the streams and rivers near their villages.
 They want to go back to producing palm oil themselves, like their grandmothers did.
 And not just palm oil.
 Oil palms provide many other products that women used to prepare.
 Producing palm oil is an ancient tradition for women in this part of the world.
-They want to be able to make a living where they live, not be forced to leave their villages to buy things outside and resell them in their villages, cultivate their fields and palm groves, collect their traditional food in the forest.
+They want to be able to make a living where they live, not be forced to leave their villages to buy things outside and resell them in their villages because that is the only meagre income they can generate.
+They want to work in their villages, cultivate their fields and palm groves, collect their traditional food in the forest.